Welcome to Class Two

 There will be lots of opportunities for developing artistic and musical skills throughout the term.

-Our Science topic for the first half term is Plant and Animal Growth.
+Our Science topic for the first half term is Everyday Materials and their uses.

-Numeracy homework will be given on Friday and should be completed and returned to school by the following Thursday.
+Literacy and numeracy homework will be given on Friday and should be completed and returned to school by the following Thursday.
 We encourage children to read as often as possible at home to an adult, as this will be a great support to the development of their literacy skills.
 Children who read regularly at home make more rapid progress in all subjects.
-The children have a reading diary which we encourage you to use daily.
+The children have a reading diary which we encourage you to use.
 We have a “three times a week” reading challenge in our class to encourage reading at home.
 There is a reward at the end of the week for those who complete the challenge!

 Pleases feel free to come in and see me if you have any questions.